If you are thinking about investing in Real Estate for the first time, I encourage you to think about the monthly income from the property first.

 If you take the low-end rent of $1,200 and deduct $300 for taxes and insurance you would be left with $900 to make a mortgage payment in a break-even scenario.
 Using my Canadian Qualifier Mortgage Calculator, I enter $900 as a payment amount, 2.5% as the interest rate and 25 years as the term and when I press the Loan Amount button it tells me that $900 a month will carry a $200,908 mortgage loan.

-So, on a home that cost $300,000 you would need to put down $100,000 and rent it for $1,200 a month to break even on the monthly cash flow.
+So, on a home that cost $300,000, you would need to put down $100,000 and rent it for $1,200 a month to break even on the monthly cash flow.
 You would, however, be making close to $500 a month from the paydown of the mortgage.
-The change in value of the property goes up and down over time and only matters when you sell or refinance to take some profits out.
-Even at this break even scenario you would get a 6% return on your $100,000 investment.
+The change in the value of the property goes up and down over time and only matters when you sell or refinance to take some profits out.
+Even at this break-even scenario, you would get a 6% return on your $100,000 investment.
 When rents go up and property values increase the return gets even better.

 When was the best time to invest in Calgary Real Estate?
 Anytime before today.
 When is the second-best time to invest in Calgary Real Estate?
 Today!